CanKattw/yo-typo3-gulp/README.md

-# Note:
-right now a yeoman generator is in progress - please use branch #with-templates if you cant wait.

-# typo3-gulp
+# yo-typo3-gulp
-*gulp based typo3 theme development tool*
+*yo generator for gulp based typo3 theme development*

 Allows you to develop themes locally with git/less/gulp.
 No need for a server with nodejs or root. simply deploy all your files either to a locally available typo3 instance(**vagrant**/**lamp**/.. or to your **remote server via FTP**.